2captcha/2captcha-python/README.md

 Below you can find basic examples for every captcha type.
 Check out [examples directory] to find more examples with all available options.

 ### Normal Captcha
-To bypass a normal captcha (distorted text on image) use the following method.
+To bypass a normal captcha (distorted text on an image) use the following method.
 This method also can be used to recognize any text on the image.
 ```python
 result = solver.normal('path/to/captcha.jpg', param1=..., ...)
 # OR